sk-zk/TruckLib/README.md

 ## What's all this then
 **TruckLib.ScsMap**:
-The main namespace of the library.
+The main namespace of the library: classes for de/serializing and working with the games' map format.

 **TruckLib.Sii**:
 Mostly complete de/serializer for .sii and .mat files.